 Dr. Shahla Ali’s research and practice centers on questions of governance, development and the resolution of cross-border disputes in the Asia Pacific region.
-She is as an Associate Professor and Associate Dean (International) and Deputy Director of the LLM in Arbitration and Dispute Resolution in the Faculty of Law at the University of Hong Kong and Principal at Resolve Consulting.
+She is as a Professor and Associate Dean (International) and Deputy Director of the LLM in Arbitration and Dispute Resolution in the Faculty of Law at the University of Hong Kong and Principal at Resolve Consulting.
 Shahla has studied and practiced in China, Hong Kong SAR, Israel, the US and Switzerland and speaks English, Chinese and Farsi.

 Shahla is a bilingual arbitrator (English/Chinese) with FINRA, CIETAC, HKIAC, ADNDRC, SCIA, a conciliator with WTC Macau and a mediator with the HKMC, HKMAAL and the HK Building and Lands Tribunal.
 She is qualified to practice law in California.